shyamgovind/about-puppet/2016.4.2/01 - Forge module use - NTP example.md

 - Error 2 : no server suitable for synchronization found  ( Server dropped: strata too high )

 Now there could be many reasons for this error.
 First step is to run ``` ntpdate -dv codemaster.shyam.net``` to know the error in more detail.
 The _"Server dropped: strata too high"_ is very common error.
-If you look closely you should see the _stratum 16_ entry.
+If you look closely you should see the _stratum 16_ entry ( see screenshot of error below ).

 Meaning of strata is best explained [here](http://serverfault.com/questions/277375/ntpdate-d-server-dropped-strata-too-high)